Bernards Township

 Liberty Corner’s Liberty Pole

-1906 photo – the Liberty Corner liberty pole is flanked by the Acken General Store and post office, which during the Revolutionary war was known as Bullion’s Tavern.
+1906 photo – the Liberty Corner liberty pole is flanked by the Acken General Store and post office, which during the Revolutionary War was known as Bullion’s Tavern.

 What Should Happen Next?

 First, the community needs to save the last known liberty pole.
 Find a new place to put it and share it with the history of the area.
-Then like in other communities that still have a “Liberty Pole”, have an annual Lighting of the Downtown Liberty Pole and family parade down Church Street down to the pole.
+Then, like in other communities that still have a “Liberty Pole”, they have an annual Lighting of the Downtown Liberty Pole and family parade down Church Street to the pole.
 July 4 AND the Christmas season.
 Remember, there’s only one Liberty Corner in the entire United States.
 Honor the “Liberty Pole.”

-After the last liberty pole was taken off the town green, it was taken to the English farm property where it rests today.
+After the last liberty pole was taken off the town green, it was taken to the English farm property, where it rests today.

-Liberty poles symbolized liberty and freedom that dated back to the Roman empire:
+Liberty poles symbolized liberty and freedom that dated back to the Roman Empire:

 A liberty pole is a wooden pole, or sometimes spear or lance, surmounted by a “cap of liberty”, mostly of the Phrygian cap form outside the Netherlands.
 The symbol originated in the immediate aftermath of the assassination of the Roman dictator Julius Caesar by a group of Rome’s Senators in 44 BC.[1]
 Immediately after Caesar was killed the assassins, or Liberatores as they called themselves, went through the streets with their bloody weapons held up, one carrying a pileus (a kind of skullcap that identified a freed slave, not in fact a Phrygian cap) carried on the tip of a spear.
 This symbolized that the Roman people had been freed from the rule of Caesar, which the assassins claimed had become a tyranny because it overstepped the authority of the Senate and thus betrayed the Republic.